 - Judgmental forecasting model: When there is insufficient (or no) objective data available on which to base a forecast, futurists use this model type to craft intuitive and subjective views of future developments.
 The resulting forecast will be inherently more limited than those based on massive amounts of data, but it will be more flexible; when you can add more information, the forecast becomes more detailed and accurate, and less subjective.

-- The Delphi method: Named after the famous Oracle of Delphi of the ancient world, this method utilizes the consultative services of a group of experts, working together to create a forecast around a designated topic.
-The group takes turns answering a series of increasingly specific questions and (hopefully) reaching consensus on each round before proceeding to the next until a full picture of anticipated future developments emerges.
+- The Delphi method: Named after the famous Oracle of Delphi of the ancient world, this method utilizes the consultative services of a group of experts working together to create a forecast around a designated topic.
+The group takes turns answering a series of increasingly specific questions and (hopefully) reaching a consensus on each round before proceeding to the next until a full picture of anticipated future developments emerges.

 Forecasting for your business the way a futurist would is a skill almost anyone can learn and develop.
 After all, the foundation of successful forecasting is simply knowing which questions to ask and keeping an open enough mind to anticipate a wide range of possibilities.

 This is exactly what futurists do, but it’s also what everyday brands do regularly in order to figure out future moves and decisions.
-The goal is to focus on foresight that might lead to insights that can fuel future—and hopefully profitable—actions.
+The goal is to focus on foresight that might lead to insights that can fuel future — and hopefully profitable — actions.

-1. Nail the mindset
+1. Nail the futurist mindset

 It’s broad, multidisciplinary, and nonlinear.
 It is micro, as it looks at very specific developments, and macro, as it puts the micro into the context of more global situations.